Digitaler-Impfnachweis/covpass-android/README.md

 The most important modules are:

-* android-utils: Base classes for ViewModel, State, etc.
+* android-utils: Useful lifecycle-aware helpers for view bindings, ViewPager2, etc.
-* android-utils-test: Utils for unit testing State, ViewModel, etc.
-* annotations: Useful annotations/interfaces, e.g. for preventing R8/ProGuard obfuscation of JSON classes.
+* annotations: Useful annotations and marker interfaces, e.g. for preventing R8/ProGuard obfuscation.
 * gradle: Common infrastructure for linters, code coverage, R8/ProGuard.
-* covpass-http: Ktor and OkHttp base clients with correct security configuration and Gson integration.
+* covpass-http: Ktor and OkHttp base clients with correct security configuration.
 * covpass-logging: Simple wrapper (`Lumber`) around Timber which allows for full R8/ProGuard obfuscation.
-* navigation: A simple activity and fragment based navigation system that uses `@Parcelize` to safely define arguments easily.
+* navigation: A simple, yet flexible activity and fragment based navigation system that uses `@Parcelize` to safely define arguments easily.
+This solution is most useful when building SDKs and modularizing your code.
-* covpass-bom: Defines a common set of dependency versions, so there won't be any conflicts.
+* covpass-bom: Our BOM - a common set of dependency versions, so there won't be any conflicts.
 * covpass-sdk: The main CovPass SDK for Android.
 * covpass-sdk-demo: Use this to override the SDK settings for the demo environment.